ember-tooling/ember-language-server/README.md

 * [ember-fast-cli](https://github.com/lifeart/ember-fast-cli) - Addon for Ember-cli commands execution.
 * [els-component-extraction-addon](https://github.com/lifeart/els-component-extraction-addon) - Component extraction addon.
 * [els-intl-addon](https://github.com/lifeart/els-intl-addon) - Ember-Intl, Ember-i18n autocomplete.

+Addon notes:

+- all addons could be added as dev-dependency for a project
+- dev-dependency installation allow us to have independent versions of addons for different projects
+- for global addon installation check LS settings in your editor (you have to specify path to addon root in LS config)
+- you could [build](https://github.com/lifeart/ember-language-server/wiki/Addon-API) your project-sepecific addon